Water Based Nail Polish

 The great thing about Piggy Paint is that it usually lasts up to a week or more without chipping.
 However, just remember that your results will be best if you use the recommended application practices.

-Applying safe nail polish can also be a great bonding activity for mother and daughter, except with Piggy Paint, you won’t have to worry about toxic chemicals.
+Applying safe nail polish can also be a great bonding activity for mother and daughter, except that with Piggy Paint, you won’t have to worry about toxic chemicals.
 The only disadvantage of Piggy Paint is that it likely won’t be quite as durable as traditional toxic nail polish.

 Piggy Paint can also be a fun learning tool for kids.
 Developmentally, painting nails will improve your daughters’ fine motor skills and allow them to express creativity while becoming familiar with different colors.